presscustomizr/customizr/readme.txt

 #######################  Changelog ######################
 = 3.3.16 April 8th 2015 =
-added : better customizer options for comments.
+fixed : Few corrections in the Italian translation fixed : allow customizr slider in the woocommerce shop page fixed : collapsed customizer panel fixed : gallery - handle the case "link to none" (was previously linked to the attachment page) added : better customizer options for comments.
 Allow more controls on comment display.
-Page comments are disabled by default. added : customizer link to ratings fixed : Few corrections in the Italian translation Updated : he_IL.po Hebrew translation fixed : allow customizr slider in the woocommerce shop page fixed : collapsed customizer panel
+Page comments are disabled by default. added : customizer link to ratings updated : he_IL.po Hebrew translation

 = 3.3.15 March 30th 2015 =
 updated : readme changelog